TechCrunch

 The relatively short list of ingredients — with the claim its products also contain fewer ingredients than the market average — is another facet it highlights, given how much processing can be involved in alternative meat/vegan products.

-So it’s hoping to piggyback on rising demand for so-called ‘clean’ vegan products (although a processed ‘faux meat’ product obviously can’t be as ‘clean’ as eating vegan staples like lentils, chickpeas, beans, quinoa, nuts etc).
+So it’s hoping to piggyback on rising demand for so-called “clean” vegan products (although a processed “faux meat” product obviously can’t be as “clean” as eating vegan staples like lentils, chickpeas, beans, quinoa, nuts, etc.).

 Commenting in a statement, Marc Coloma, CEO and co-founder, said: “The UK is the fastest-growing plant-based food market in Europe, and coupled with Heura‘s growth it means this is the right time for us to enter the UK market.
 We trust in the outstanding nutritional value of our products: our products have a clean label, are among the healthiest available, and our Mediterranean heritage means that we are the only plant-based meat made with olive oil.”

-Another startup focused on plant-based chicken, Daring Foods, began selling its rival product in the UK at the start of last year.
+Another startup focused on plant-based chicken, Daring Foods, began selling its rival product in the U.K. at the start of last year.